Best 6-Player Board Games – Top 20 Ranked & Reviewed (2019)

 King of Tokyo is a press-your-luck dice game where players choose a giant monster inspired by pop culture Kaijus.
 The choice is purely aesthetic so don’t fret too much.
 Players roll to see if they can punch other monsters in the face, gain victory points, heal, or gain energy to buy special upgrades.
 If players control Tokyo they’ll be able to hit every other player all at once and gain bonus points, but they’ll also be the target of all other players.

-In Cosmic Encounters, players each pick a race (there are 50 to choose from in the base game) and make and break alliances to expand and colonize as many planets as possible.
-Cosmic Encounters is an outlier where the game is actually best played with at least 6 players.
+In Cosmic Encounter, players each pick a race (there are 50 to choose from in the base game) and make and break alliances to expand and colonize as many planets as possible.
+Cosmic Encounter is an outlier where the game is actually best played with at least 6 players.
 With more players, there are many more options and negotiations that can take place.
 The social interaction and negotiating at the table is possibly the most memorable part of the game, which is why many players prefer a minimum of 6 players.

 Cosmic Encounters doesn’t start out with the ability to play with 6 players.
 You’ll have to get at least 1 of the first three expansions.
 Each one will add pieces for 1 extra player bringing the total to 8 players with all three expansions.